Debt To Income Ratio Required For Mortgage Depends On Loan Program

 - and homeowners insurance

 All of these combined monthly expenses divided by gross monthly income will yield the back end combined debt to income ratio:

-Most lenders do have lender overlays on debt to income ratios.
+Most lenders do have lender overlays on debt-to-income ratios.
 For example, HUD will allow up to 56.9% DTI but a lender may cap the debt to income ratio requirements at 50%.
-This is called a lender overlay on debt to income ratio.
-If you have a higher debt to income ratios and need a lender with no overlays on DTI, contact us at Gustan Cho Associates at 262-716-8151 or text for faster response.
-Or email us at email@example.com.
+This is called a lender overlay on the debt to income ratio.
+If you have a higher debt to income ratio and need a lender with no overlays on DTI, contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at [email protected]